iterative/dvc.org/static/docs/commands-reference/push.md

 Under the hood a few actions are taken:

-- The push command by default searches for all current DVC stages (`.dvc` files).
-The command-line options listed below will either limit or expand the set of stages to consult.
+- The push command by default uses all [DVC-files](/doc/user-guide/dvc-file-format in the current version.
+The command-line options listed below will either limit or expand the set of DVC-files to consult.
-- For each output referenced from each selected stage it finds a corresponding entry in the local cache.
+- For each output referenced from each selected DVC-files, it finds a corresponding entry in the local cache.
 DVC checks if the entry exists, or not, in the remote simply by looking for it using the checksum.
 From this DVC gathers a list of files missing from the remote storage.
 - Upload the cache files missing from the remote cache, if any, to the remote.

 The DVC `push` command always works with a remote storage, and it is an error if